 The problem with this approach is that it doesn’t take into account individual differences in height and size, how much physical activity you’re getting, or other medical conditions.

 Instead, some doctors suggest drinking between a half ounce and and ounce of water for each pound you weigh.
 If you weigh 175 pounds, that means you’d need to drink between 87.5 and 175 ounces of water each day.
 Depending on what kind of day you’re having—whether you’re lounging around or exercising—you can adjust each days water intake to the higher or lower end of that spectrum.
 If you’re pregnant, or have a dehydrating health condition, you’ll need to drink more water.

 Still struggling to get enough H20?
 Buy the biggest reusable water bottle you can find, and measure your water intake in how many of those you can down each day.
-This giant 25-ounce one will get you started.

 Another way to trick yourself into drinking plenty of water is to jazz up your agua with some fruit, mint leaves, or even slices of cucumber.
 Voila—spa water!